puppetlabs/bolt/pre-docs/bolt_installing.md

 Packaged versions of Bolt are available for Red Hat Enterprise Linux 6 and 7, SUSE Linux Enterprise Server 12, and Fedora 28 and 29.

 The Puppet repository for the YUM package management system is [http://yum.puppet.com/puppet6/](http://yum.puppet.com/puppet6/) Packages are named using the convention `<PLATFORM_NAME>-release-<OS ABBREVIATION>-<OS VERSION>.noarch.rpm`.
 For example, the release package for Puppet 6 Platform on Linux 7 is `puppet6-release-el-7.noarch.rpm`.

-**Note:** These packages require you to download the Puppet 6 Platform.
-To install only the Bolt package you can install the packages directly as well.

 1. Download and install the software and its dependencies.
 Use the commands appropriate to your system.
     -   Enterprise Linux 6